tsutterley/gravity-toolkit/doc/source/user_guide/harmonics.rst

     Copy a harmonics object to a new harmonics object

+.. method:: object.zeros_like()

+    Create a harmonics object using the dimensions of another

 .. method:: object.expand_dims()

     Add a singleton dimension to a harmonics object if non-existent